Blehjo/Blehjo/README.md

 ### Hi there 👋

-🔭 Full-stack software engineer with a background in public health.
+🔭 Full-stack software engineer

-🌱 Currently, using github to develop and showcase my applications.
+🌱 Currently, using github to develop and showcase my applications

 🎨 Artist when I'm not coding [Bleh Nmah](https://blehnmah.azurewebsites.net/)

-📫 How to reach me: blehjooo@gmail.com
+📫 How to reach me: bseton11@gmail.com

 ⚡ Fun fact: Name is pronounced like 'blay'